-As already stated, the church’s child retention rate in the 1960s was better than it had been at the end of the 19th century.
+As already stated, the church’s child retention rate in the 1960s was better than at the end of the 19th century.
 Figure 3 shows that the child retention rate has generally improved slightly from 1895 to the late 1950s.
 Its fall in the early 1960s is neither large nor systematic.

 Were Emigration and War Causes of Church Decline?

 The changes in the sources of growth and decline can be tracked from 1896 to 1968.
 Figure 4 shows falling biological growth together with the rising death rate of the church; the former due to falling national birth rates.
-The gap between these represents the aging profile of the church.
-Ignoring the temporary rise in deaths during the First World War, the aging process really starts in the 1920s.
+The gap between these represents the ageing profile of the church.
+Ignoring the temporary rise in deaths during the First World War, the ageing process really starts in the 1920s.
 Some of this would be due to emigration between the wars as seen in the population figures for Wales.
-But as the narrowing of the gap with the biological growth continues, and then becomes negative as deaths exceed child retention, emigration cannot be the sole cause .
+But as the narrowing of the gap with biological growth continues, and then becomes negative as deaths exceed child retention, emigration cannot be the sole cause .

-Likewise the effects of war are confined to 1914-1918 alone.
-The Second World War had little effect on the general trend of death rates, in fact they temporarily improved.
+Likewise, the effects of war are confined to 1914-1918 alone.
+The Second World War had little effect on the general trend of death rates, in fact, they temporarily improved.
 Biological growth fell during this war, but only in line with the fall in birth rate 15 years previously.
-It rose again in the 1960s when the post war baby boomers became eligible for membership .
+It rose again in the 1960s when the post-war baby boomers became eligible for membership .
 Thus neither war had any ongoing impact on the church’s decline.

 Was Church Decline Caused by a Higher Leaving Rate?

 The conversion and reversion (leaving) rates are given in figure 5, with the very high conversion rates for the 1904-5 revival excluded .
-Before the revival the evidence is that conversion was just higher than reversion, though during the revival the conversion rate became massively higher, over 6%.
+Before the revival, the evidence is that conversion was just higher than reversion, though during the revival the conversion rate became massively higher, over 6%.
 After the revival reversion rises temporarily, although nothing like the level of the revival’s conversion rate.

-The cause of the temporary rise in reversion may have been due new converts disillusioned with a church largely unaffected by the outpouring of the Spirit.
+The cause of the temporary rise in reversion may have been due to new converts disillusioned with a church largely unaffected by the outpouring of the Spirit.
 Rather than abandoning Christianity the leavers formed independent mission churches and became part of the emerging Pentecostal movement, an offspring of the revival .

 The only other significant change in reversion rate is during and after the Second World War.
 The lack of people leaving during the war is counter-balanced by a larger number leaving in1947-8, possibly a delayed effect due to people returning from the war.